blockandchainco/documentation/preview6releasenotes.md

 * **Remove BouncyCastle** - All Cryptography is now using the System.Security.Cryptography namespaces from Microsoft.
 * **Update to Blazor Preview6** - The platform now works on Microsoft Blazor Preview6.
 * **Release Sample Application** - The platform now has a sample application.
+* **Upgrade Comms to new WebRTC Platform** - Communications now uses a new WebRTC Library